EMERGING MARKETS-Stocks, currencies recover after brief dip following strong U.S. jobs data

 "Heading into the report, there is no doubt that the Fed and the market are more focused on inflation than the jobs data," she said, referring to June consumer price numbers due next week.

-But as Wall Street tripped after the data, Latam bourses followed suit, with Mexico's IPC index .MXX sliding 0.8% to lead losses in the region. .N

-In currencies, recovering oil prices lifted crude exporter Colombia's peso COP= from fresh record lows of 4,419.50 it hit early in the session.
-The currency was still in record low territory thanks to volatility in oil prices and, more locally, from elections last month that saw Colombia elect its first-ever leftist President.

-Brazil's real BRBY extended gains to a second day after hitting five-month lows earlier in the week, while Mexico's peso MXN= rose 0.5%, moving firmly away from its lowest since mid-March.
+In Latin America, Brazil's real BRBY jumped 1% extending gains to a second day after hitting five-month lows earlier in the week.
+Mexico's peso MXN= rose 0.4%, moving firmly away from its lowest since mid-March.

-Data on Friday showed Brazil's consumer prices rose 0.67% in June, slightly below market forecasts as the country undergoes an aggressive monetary tightening cycle.
+Most other Latin American currencies slipped as oil and copper prices declined.

-Peru's sol PEN= rose 0.5% after the country's central bank hiked its benchmark interest rate by 50 basis points to 6.0% - a 13-year high - late on Thursday as it struggles to tamp down stubbornly high inflation.
+Peru's sol PEN= gave up session gains to trade lower.
+The country's central bank hiked its benchmark interest rate by 50 basis points to 6.0% - a 13-year high - late on Thursday as it struggles to tamp down stubbornly high inflation.

 The currency, however, was still hovering near its lowest in nearly six months as strikes at its copper mines have hampered output at the world's second biggest producer of the red metal.